ifamec/golang_entry/src/go_code/chapter20/Notes.md

       else operator push into operatorStack
     - everything is done, pop operator and two numbers, calculate and push into numberStack. until operatorStack empty

+## Recursion
+- Each function in the recursion will create a new individual space in ram
+- Function variables are independent
+- Recursion needs to be exited tended
+- When the function done / meet return the function will return, follows value returns to the caller.
+Then GC